allisoneto/pipnick/docs/astrometry.rst

 1. **Import the Function**

-   First, import the `astrometry_all()` function from the `nickelpipeline` package.
+   First, import the `astrometry_all()` function from the `pipnick` package.

    .. code:: python

-      from nickelpipeline.pipelines.astrometry import astrometry_all
+      from pipnick.pipelines.astrometry import astrometry_all

 2. **Initialize Logging**